amanj0214/Data_Science_Project/mocktest.md

 4. Short Answer Questions
 36. What are the four main types of analytics?
 Provide a brief description of each.
 37. Explain the difference between discrete and continuous data with examples.

-5. Coding Exercise
-38. Write a Python program to create a scatter plot with random data using matplotlib.
-	39. Write a Python function to calculate the frequency distribution of values in a dataset.
-	40. Write a Python program to find the unique elements in a list using a set.

-Let me know if you’d like solutions or explanations for any of these!